Skip to Content

 The trust grantor would specify criteria for the trustee to follow when making distributions.
 Required minimum income distributions are recommended when the beneficiary is a spouse or dependent child.

 The sprinkling provision adds protection but you still cannot retain the right to modify or revoke your sprinkling trust.
-As with any other asset protection trust, your sprinkling trust must be irrevocable and you cannot retain control.
+As with any other Asset Protection trust, your sprinkling trust must be irrevocable and you cannot retain control.
 Moreover, your beneficiary cannot be a trustee.
 Although legally permissible, the trust assets, in such instances, would become vulnerable to the creditors of your trustee-beneficiary.
 A trustee, who can distribute trust assets to himself as the beneficiary, gives his creditors the same right to force distributions, which the creditor can then seize.

 Yes, You Can Lose Everything!